 THERMAL POWER STATION-I Expansion:

-Thermal Power Station-I has been expanded based on the additional lignite available from Mine-I Expansion.
-The scheme was sanctioned by Government of India in February 1996 with a sanctioned cost of Rs.
-1590.58 Crores.
+Thermal Power Station-I has been expanded using the lignite available from Mine-I Expansion.
+The scheme was sanctioned by Government of India in February 1996.
 The Unit-I was synchronised in October 2002 and Unit-II in July 2003.
 The power generated from this Thermal Power Station after meeting the internal requirements is shared by the Southern States viz., Tamil Nadu, Kerala, Karnataka, and Union Territory of Pondicherry.

 BARSINGSAR THERMAL POWER STATION: